DataValues/DataValues/README.md

 Get the DataValues code, either via git, or some other means.
 Also get all dependencies.
 You can find a list of the dependencies in the "require" section of the composer.json file.
-Load all dependencies and the load the Diff library by including its entry point:
+Load all dependencies and the load the DataValues library by including its entry point:
 DataValues.php.